pupil-labs/pupil-docs/src/invisible/getting-started/understand-the-ecosystem.md

 Once a recording is uploaded to Pupil Cloud the processing pipeline begins adding several additional low-level data streams to it, including the 200 Hz gaze signal and fixation data.
 Some of this data (e.g. the 200 Hz gaze signal) is not available outside of Pupil Cloud.

-From here, you can either download the raw data in convenient formats or use some of the available analysis algorithms to extract additional information from the data.
+From here, you can either download the raw data in a convenient format or use some of the available analysis algorithms to extract additional information from the data.
 You may for example use the [Face Mapper](/invisible/explainers/enrichments/#face-mapper) to automatically track when subjects are looking at faces, or the [Reference Image Mapper](/invisible/explainers/enrichments/#reference-image-mapper) to track when subjects are looking at objects of interest represented by a reference image.

-We have a strict [privacy policy](https://pupil-labs.com/legal/) that ensures your recording data is accessible only by you and those you explicitly granted access to.
+We have a strict [privacy policy](https://pupil-labs.com/legal/) that ensures your recording data is accessible only by you and those you explicitly grant access to.
 Pupil Labs will never access your recording data unless you explicitly instruct us to.
 If needed, additional privacy features are available that limit what data is stored in Pupil Cloud, like disabling scene video upload or blurring faces in the scene video (coming soon!).

 If enabled, recordings will be uploaded automatically to Pupil Cloud, such that no additional effort is needed for data logistics.

 ## Pupil Player
-Alternatively, you can also transfer recordings directly from the phone to a computer using a USB cable (see [Transfer recordings via USB?](/invisible/how-tos/tools/transfer-recordings-via-usb)).
+Alternatively, you can transfer recordings directly from the phone to a computer using a USB cable (see [Transfer recordings via USB?](/invisible/how-tos/tools/transfer-recordings-via-usb)).
 Recordings are saved in a binary format on the phone, which is not easily human-readable.
-We thus recommend exporting recordings to more convenient formats using the Pupil Player software.
+We thus recommend exporting recordings to more convenient formats using Pupil Player.

 Pupil Player is open-source software that was initially developed for the Pupil Core headset.
 It allows to playback Pupil Invisible recordings and offers a subset of the available analysis features available in Pupil Cloud for offline computation.